Fees and allowances for statutory and other bodies

 The State Sector Remuneration and Fees team administers the 'Cabinet Fees Framework' fees and remuneration regime for Crown bodies.

 The fees and remuneration regime is set out as part of the Board Appointment and Induction Guidelines, although the actual classification and fees payable under the Cabinet Fees Framework are defined in the Cabinet Office Circular CO (12)6, dated 19 December 2012.
-(See attached PDF file in the Resources section at bottom of this page.)
+See the Resources section for more information.

 For advice on the interpretation and application of the Framework, please email the State Services Commission (Executive and Practice Services team) at: email@example.com.